opencodeiiita/Huddle/Readme.md

 # Huddle App
-**To create a one-stop app for all the management tasks of GeekHaven.**</p>
+**To create a one-stop app for all the management tasks.**</p>

 ## 🚀What issue does this App address?
-This app would be a one-stop solution for all management tasks of GeekHaven.
+This app would be a one-stop solution for all management tasks.
 The app will include a comprehensive space where teams can discuss their ideas, display the current running projects of different wings for better collaboration.

 ## 🧷Getting Started
 - [Setup Git](https://git-scm.com/downloads)